 What is an Inhibitor?

+An estimated 1/3 to 1/5 of people with severe hemophilia A and 1% to 4% of those with severe hemophilia B may develop an inhibitor.
 The body protects itself from disease with a host of defenses that are collectively called the immune system.
-The immune systems first lines of defense are barriers, such as the skin and mucus membranes.
+The immune system's first lines of defense are barriers, such as the skin and mucus membranes.
 However, this is not the body's only defense.
 Once something has made its way past these barriers, the body mounts a cellular immune response.
 This cellular response results in the production of antibodies.

 An antibody is produced in response to the presence of foreign substance in the body.
 The foreign substances that induce an immune response and interact with antibodies are called antigens.
 Antigens are traditionally defined as any substance that, when introduced into the body, is recognized as foreign and causes the production of antibodies.